bxparks/bigquery-schema-generator/README.md

 $ pip3 install bigquery_schema_generator
 ```

-A successful install should print out the following:
+A successful install should print out something the following (the version
+number may be different):
 ```
 Collecting bigquery-schema-generator
-Installing collected packages: bigquery-schema-generator Successfully installed bigquery-schema-generator-0.1.4
+Installing collected packages: bigquery-schema-generator Successfully installed bigquery-schema-generator-0.3.2
 ```

 The shell script `generate-schema` is installed in the same directory as